Ultimate School Holidays Activities List

 Book your school holiday at Broken Head Holiday Park

 Staying at Broken Head Holiday Park will allow you to save money on your holiday accommodation and spend more on any of the above activities.
-We offer a deal during the school holidays where kids (ages 0-16) stay for free.
-We do require a minimum stay of three nights and have powered and non-powered sites.
-So don’t delay and contact us to book your stay before the school holidays are over!
+We offer a special deal during the school holidays (30 June to 15 July 2018) where kids (ages 0-17) stay for free!
+We do require a minimum stay of three nights and have all kinds of accommodation options available from powered and non-powered sites, to beach shacks.
+So don’t delay and contact us to book your stay in Byron Bay before the school holidays are over!